A Festive Pause: American Workdays During the Holiday Season

 A Time for Reflection and Resolution

-Regardless of the extent of their holiday time off, many Americans use the period between Christmas and New Year's to reflect on the year gone by and set resolutions for the 12 months ahead.
-It's a time famous for introspection and aspiration, whether that happens in a silent office or between the buzz of family festivity.
+Regardless of holiday time off, many Americans use the period between Christmas and New Year's to reflect on the past year and set resolutions for the upcoming year.
+This season invites contemplation, whether in a quiet office or amid family celebrations.